wyattmog/Pokemon-Platformer-Game/README.md

-# React Native Photography Settings Calculator
+# Pokemon Platformer Game
 ## What Is It?
-This app is designed for beginner to amateur photographers looking for an app to assist with shooting settings.
-It is a calculator with the user inputs a shooting environment, and outputs optimal shooting settings.
+This is a platformer game designed to feel like the classic game of Super Mario World.
+It sports three unique levels, each equipped with various Pokemon, mechanics, powerups, and more.
+You must complete the level and touch the field goal before time (or your lives) runs out. and get to the finish before time runs out.
+There are
 ## How Does It Work?
-You can click on the Expo Snack link, which will link you to a virtual Javascript emulator to test out the app.
-When the app is loaded up, select either Android or IOS.
-Then, once on the home screen, simply click the arrow on the lens to bring you to the calculator page.
-You will see 6 dropdowns, all of which must be selected to give an output.
-Once you select calculate, the program will then run through a list of precoded values based on your choices and decide the best combinations of iso, shutter, and aperture.
-It also will display your EV, which will indicate what those settings can be used for.
+You can click on my GitHub page link, which will link you to the game.
+It will prompt you to choose a save file, and then you enter the world.
+There are three levels, but you must complete the first to complete the second and must complete the first and second to play the third.
+To select the level you would like to play, simply move your arrow keys in the direction you would like to move.
+Then, simply select the level.
+Once in the level, you have 300 seconds to reach the finish until you lose a life and have to restart.
+There is a checkpoint system that will be used onced reached if you die.
+That's it, have fun!
 ## How Was It Coded?
-This app was developed using React Native Javascript, specifically through React Native's expo development tool.
-This app is developed through
-React Native JavaScript and its purpose is to be used as a calculator for iso, shutter speed, and aperature.
-The app also sports its own exposure value calculator to aid the user.
+This app was developed using the Godot game engine, specifically using GDScript.
+Many of the sprites are from the famous Super Mario World, and some sprites I created/altered to fit the theme of Pokemon.
 ## Where Can I Try It Out?
-If you would like to test out the app, simply try it out using Expo Snack! https://snack.expo.dev/@wyattmog/react-native-photography-settings-calculator
+If you would like to test out the app, simply try it out using my GitHub Pages!
+There is a link to the left of the repository!